-Building and then bringing a medical device to market as quickly as possible – all while preserving acceptable levels of quality and regulatory compliance – requires adept risk management.
+Building and then bringing a medical device to market as quickly as possible—all while preserving acceptable levels of quality and regulatory compliance—requires adept medical device risk management.
 By minimizing potential risks such as mislabeling and software-related issues, medical device manufacturers make each product safer for the patients who will use them.
 All of these risks and others are present through the product development lifecycle, where they must be addressed through specific risk management activities

-Risks as requirements: What’s the best approach to medical device management?
+Risks as requirements: What’s the best approach to medical device risk management?

 Effective medical device risk management is integral to patient health and safety.
 A study published by The British Medical Journal found that one in 20 patients experiences preventable harm when receiving medical care.
 Moreover, many medical devices in active use are many years old, meaning that even flaws implemented long ago can continue to pose risks to patients.
 That means risk must be curbed at every stage of the product lifecycle.

 Another way to look at it: Risks are central requirements when it comes to the medical product development process, and safely managing them in accordance with ISO 14971 requires a comprehensive modern solution capable of delivering the necessary coverage, speed and preparation.
 Risk management is requirements management in the medical device industry.
 Accordingly, it’s crucial to have the capacity to, for instance, connect eventual verification tests back to requirements, so that teams can be confident of adequate risk mitigation.

 However, many existing workflows and tools cannot consistently ensure acceptable compliance, leading to the possibility of recalls, or inadequate workarounds such as alterations to the label or instructions-for-use.
 Spreadsheets exemplify the limitations of older approaches to requirements management and risk management during the medical device lifecycle.

 Medical device manufacturers may rely on Microsoft Excel to capture risk data and fuel their risk management planning and reporting activities.
 The potential problems with this approach include: